Michelin-starred Heirlom and Traditional Thai Cuisine

 An exclusively designed interior met us and we were seated on a big round table in the middle of the restaurant.
 We had a late reservation but the restaurant was quiet at this time of the week.
 Good!
 That's promising and usually means you will get more attention as a guest.

 We got a pretty insecure welcome though and it felt like the waiter wasn't used to serve two casually dressed people like us at all.
 We wanted to taste everything on the menu actually and get as much influences from Chef Bee Satongun as possible so the big table was welcome!
 After ordering "half-the-menu" the waiter lightened up a little but still felt to "stiff" and unsecure about the whole situation.

 What a contrast to the visit at Gaggan where service was so relaxed, fun yet impeccable in all ways when coming to service terms!

-We know; it's not even a "taste" yet it's crucial to make a ordinary dinner extraordinary and almost as hard as Umami to put a finger on.
+We know; it's not even a "taste", yet it's crucial to make an ordinary dinner extraordinary and almost as hard as Umami to put a finger on.
 As a Chef and Waitress though (we hope you know who we are?
 Otherwise; Meet Jane & Fredrik) we have thought about it as a "Ground Taste" for a long time.
-There's something with the balance that unfolds in the depths of tastes, within the perfectly shaped ingredients and perfectly timed textures that pervasive the actual presentations.
+You know a Chef loves cooking when true balance unfolds in the depths of tastes, when the perfectly shaped and arranged ingredients is revealing perfectly timed textures and aromas that pervasive the actual presentations.

-Two ordinary looking can be real Bon Vivants like us and we really would have enjoyed the evening a little more with a more relaxed service.
+Two ordinary looking people can be real Bon Vivants like us and we really would have enjoyed the evening more with a more relaxed service.
 And maybe a visit to the kitchen?
-Now we didn't take a Tasting Menu, where a visit to the kitchen is more an unwritten rule then an exception, but with so little guests in the Dining Room it would have been nice to see and maybe have a chat with Bee?
+Now we didn't take a Tasting Menu, where a visit to the kitchen is more an unwritten rule then an exception, but with so little guests in the Dining Room it would have been nice to see the kitchen and maybe have a chat with Bee?